bobbeli/sbb-ticket-audit-frontend/README.md

 This Projects provides all Front-End functionality for the SBB Money Saver App.
 The App allows you to summerize your spendings on online ticket purchasing.

 ## Pre Requirements
-Install Node `https://nodejs.org/en` and the Angular CLI `npm -i -g angular-cli`.
+Install Node `https://nodejs.org/en` and all in this Project required Dependencies `npm install`.

 ## Development server